-|Q Are manual wheelchairs covered by Medicare?
+QUESTION: Are manual wheelchairs covered by Medicare?

-A In almost all cases, manual wheelchairs are covered by Medicare as a "Capped Rental."
+ANSWER: In almost all cases, manual wheelchairs are covered by Medicare as a "Capped Rental."
 This means that Medicare pays approx. 80% of the monthly rental and you are responsible for the remaining 20% or this may be covered by secondary insurance.
 You must use a local dealer that rents chairs and bills Medicare for the monthly rental fees.
 Some Ultra-lightweight wheelchairs have a K0005 Billing code and can be billed as a purchase.